 Knowing Jesus and Making Him Known

-PBCC’s focus is on knowing Jesus and making him known.
-In pursuit of these goals, we have developed 4 family values by which we strive to live and be guided:
+PBCC’s main focus is on knowing Jesus and making him known.
+We know Jesus through being attentive to his Spirit and abiding in his Word.
+We make Jesus known through living his way on a daily basis.
+His way primarily consists of a love that imitates his self-giving love, a love that seeks the good for others ahead of self.
+In pursuit of this focus, we have developed 4 family values by which we strive to live and be guided:

 - Life in the Spirit through grace